krunch3r76/rayword/README.md

 This project is in development and is being shared early in its development to keep interest alive.

 # installation and running
+Install ray-on-golem
 ```bash
 pip install ray-on-golem -U
 ```

+Run the demo to search for the word "sobriquet":
 ```bash
 ./demo.sh
 ```
-this will search gutenberg texts for the word sobriquet (and related but only sobriquet will sample)

-or
+Or specify a different word:
 ```bash
 ./demo.sh <word>
 ```